MicroPasts/abydosTombZ/long_description.md

-This application enables the transcription of archive cards from the Egypt Exploration Society (EES) Nubian Sondage survey between 1960 - 1961.
+This application enables the transcription of archive cards from the Egypt Exploration Society (EES) Abydos Tomb cards Cemetery Z archive.
 Images will be drawn from the EES Flickr feed and redisplayed in the browser window.
 The EES would like the following information to be transcribed for them to create a searchable archive for their records.

 These fields are:

-* Season date
+* Excavator's or finder's name
+* Date of discovery
 * Record number
-* Description
-* Provenance
+* Descriptive data
-* Time period (if given)
-* Scale of image
-* Your comments or other information
+* Whether the card maybe a reverse

 The object cards have been scanned by EES volunteers.